Our Big Why

 Prior to founding Vermilion Gate, CG was ED/Group President of an SGX-listed investment company.
 Before that, he had held CEO positions at Tembusu Partners, F&H Fund Management and Blue Ocean Capital Partners as well as senior executive positions at MUFG, Nomura Securities, Advent International and Arthur D. Little.

 In addition to his role in Vermilion Gate, CG chairs Rockstead Capital's GIP Fund II and Precursor Group, an accounting firm.
-He is also an independent director of Valuetronics Holdings Ltd., an SGX-listed company, and a board member of Fortrec Chemicals & Petroleum Pte Ltd and several private companies in Singapore.
+He is also an independent director of Valuetronics Holdings Ltd., an SGX-listed company.

 KEE Koon Boon ("KB")